 Colourism in many cultures means that being undressed might be undesirable, as the likelihood of getting more tanned skin would suggest you often work outdoors, toiling in the field as only poor people would.

 Colonial influences have been even more instrumental in imposing the apparent need for clothing on the world, with colonial powers making efforts to “civilise” entire cultures into the habit of wearing clothing when previously they lived perfectly happily naked or partially dressed, demonstrating just how unnecessary clothing really is until we decide to make it so, as a sign of status or advancement.

 Many people, maybe most people, get dressed simply because they always have done, and have never even considered questioning it.
-For most tasks in many environments clothing is completely superfluous, and could easily be left at home, if anyone simply considered to themselves, “do I need to wear anything today?”.
+For most tasks in many environments clothing is completely superfluous, and could easily be left at home, if anyone simply considered asking themselves, “do I need to wear anything today?”.

 Which leads us to the big one: Most modern cultures have developed a social expectation that in most places people should be clothed.
 There are a few exceptions scattered around the world — topless or nude beaches, saunas, bath houses, and the like — where this expectation is temporarily cast aside, but for most of us, the day-to-day expectation is that we are clothed and so are other people around us.

 This is deeply ingrained, with children raised into the habits of clothing from birth, so it is conditioning that is hard for many to break.

 Some of the other reasons above explain some of these cultural habits and traditions of being dressed, but a lot of it comes from a widespread cultural association of nudity with sex, and sex with shame (and that itself largely linked to religious indoctrination), and thus the idea that anyone simply being naked (or even wearing more revealing clothing than the current social norm) must be making some sort of shameful sexual act and therefore be something we should all shun.